 Last, I select the yellow spot in the background.
 I increased the Saturation to +10 and lowered the Lightness to -15.

-Notice the list below the delta H/S/L which reflect the adjustments for each of the color samples.
+Notice the list below the delta H/S/L which reflects the adjustments for each of the color samples.

-You now are familiar with how to use the Color Editor.
+You now are familiar with how to use the Color Editor, one of the most powerful tools in Capture One.
 It was not that hard, was it?
 But mind you, there is more and I will show you.

 - select a color to create a color sample,